 Falls and accidents are the most common causes of dental emergencies, so taking precautions against them is the best way to avoid hurting your face and teeth.
 Keep a first aid kit easily available, and include in it a phone number to your emergency dentist.

-Contact our team at Parker Read Dental today to get more tips on your oral healthcare!
+Contact our team at Parker-Nickolas-Read Dental today to get more tips on your oral healthcare!